How quickly or how long before Stelara starts to work?

 - It may take up to 8 weeks to see a response in some people.

-- For Crohn's disease: 41 to 51% had experienced a CDAI 70 by week 3.
+- For Crohn's disease: 41 to 51% of adults had experienced a CDAI 70 by week 3.
 After 44 weeks, 47% of patients were in clinical remission and corticosteroid free.

-- For ulcerative colitis: 19% of patients given Stelara achieved clinical remission by week 8.
+- For ulcerative colitis: 19% of adults given Stelara achieved clinical remission by week 8.
 By week 44, 45% of patients had achieved clinical remission and 74% experienced a clinical response.

 - Stelara reduces disease activity in most people; however, less achieve remission.